We just spent a half hour with Sarah Palin one hour ago.

 There's another Schopenhauer quote.

-And I this one, this is this is dead on too.
+And this is dead on, too.

 Talent hits a target no one else can hit.